Skip to content

 • A deal can have multiple associated contacts, one who is the Decision maker and another who is the Billing contact.

-Create an association label
+Create association labels

 To create an association label: